-- 3.1 The College conducted a total of fourteen regulated procurement exercises during 2021-22.
-These are detailed in Appendix A and were in the areas of: - Education Packs and Materials Specific to Teaching and Learning (2) - Estates- Professional Services; Architects; Estates Agents; QS; Construction Management; Surveying Equip & Services (4) - Insurance Services (1) - IT Software Purchase; Licences; Maintenance; Development; Royalties (2) - Janitorial & Domestic Supplies & Services (1) - Legal & Tax Services (1) - Safety & Personal Protection Equipment (1) - Stationery & Office Supplies (2) - 3.2 Of these regulated procurements, four were above the Public Procurement thresholds. - 3.3 The College continues to seek to access to and utilises collaborative procurement approaches wherever possible, including the use of procurement framework agreements with APUC and other centres of procurement expertise. - 3.4 The College has where possible consolidated procurement opportunities into combined tender packages and will always seek opportunities for cross campus collaboration on an ongoing basis.
+- 3.1 The College conducted a total of 12 regulated procurement exercises during 2022-23.
+These are detailed in Appendix A and were in the areas of: - Education Packs and Materials Specific to Teaching and Learning (2) - Estates- Professional Services; Architects; Estates Agents; QS; Construction Management; Surveying Equip & Services (3) - Furniture, (Supply and Installation of) (1) - IT Software Purchase; Licences; Maintenance; Development; Royalties (2) - Legal & Tax Services (1) - Photographic Equipment (1) - Waste Management Services (1) - Vehicle Hire (1) - 3.2 Of these regulated procurements, 2 were above the Public Procurement thresholds. - 3.3 The College continues to seek to access to and utilises collaborative procurement approaches wherever possible, including the use of procurement framework agreements with APUC and other centres of procurement expertise. - 3.4 The College has where possible consolidated procurement opportunities into combined tender packages and will always seek opportunities for cross campus collaboration on an ongoing basis.